Bad Kreuznach: Special schools

 In 1950, the Max Planck Institute for Agricultural and Agricultural Engineering was moved from Imbshausen to Bad Kreuznach, where it used spaces of the Bangert knightly estate.
 From 1956 until its closure in 1976, it bore the name Max-Planck-Institut für Landarbeit und Landtechnik.
 From 1971 to 1987, the discipline of cultivation of the Fachhochschule Rheinland-Pfalz, Bingen, was located in Bad Kreuznach.
 Since it moved away to Bingen, Bad Kreuznach has been offering collegelike training for aspirant winemakers and agricultural technologists with the DLR (Dienstleistungszentrum Ländlicher Raum).
 This two-year Technikerschule für Weinbau und Oenologie sowie Landbau is a path within the agricultural economics college.
 It continues the tradition of the former, well known Höheren Weinbauschule ("Higher Winegrowing School") and the Ingenieurschule für Landbau ("Engineering School for Cultivation") and fills a gap in the training between Fachhochschule and one-year Fachschule.
 The Agentur für Qualitätssicherung, Evaluation und Selbstständigkeit von Schulen ("Agency for Quality Assurance, Evaluation and Independence of Schools") and the Pädagogisches Zentrum Rheinland-Pfalz ("Rhineland-Palatinate Paedagogical Centre"), the latter of which the state's schools support with their further paedagogical and didactic development, likewise have their seats in the town, as does the Staatliche Studienseminar Bad Kreuznach (a higher teachers' college).
 The Evangelical Church in the Rhineland maintained from 1960 to 2003 a seminary in Bad Kreuznach to train vicars.

 Notable people

 Honorary citizens

-Thus far, 15 persons have been named honorary citizens of the town of Bad Kreuznach.
+Thus far, 18 persons have been named honorary citizens of the town of Bad Kreuznach.
 Three of those have been stripped of the honour: Adolf Hitler, Wilhelm Frick and Richard Walther Darré.
-The twelve remaining honorary citizens are listed here with the date of the honour in parentheses:
+The fifteen remaining honorary citizens are listed here with the date of the honour in parentheses: